6 Takeaways From Election Night 2020

 Politics is never static, and the reshaping can be disorienting.

-5. The popular vote and the Electoral College clash... again
+5. The popular vote and the Electoral College clash ... again

-For the seventh time in the last eight presidential elections, a Democrat will likely win the popular vote.
+For the seventh time in the past eight presidential elections, a Democrat will likely win the popular vote.

 As of 4:15 a.m.
 ET, Biden was ahead of Trump 67.1 million to 65.2 million.
 Biden's total is the second most votes any presidential candidate has ever gotten, behind the 69.5 million Barack Obama got in 2008.

-And yet, if Biden loses, it would be third time in 20 years that a Democrat would have won the popular vote but lost the presidency.
+And yet, if Biden loses, it would be the third time in 20 years that a Democrat would have won the popular vote but lost the presidency.

 It's unlikely that the process could be changed.
 Some have argued doing away with it, but it would require a constitutional amendment to change it, and since one side, the Republican Party, has benefitted from it, it's very unlikely to change.

-6. The polls were wrong... again
+6. The polls were wrong ... again

 After all is said and done with this election, there is going to be a reckoning over polls.